whitneyburton/portfolios/students/1608-front/lacey-knaff/20170113-lacey-knaff-m3.md

 It was great to be able to work with Graham again and see how far he's progressed since Mod1.
 As always, he was a pleasure to work with.
 He communicated his ideas effectively, had an unparalled workflow, and has a sincere desire to work on his weaknesses.
 In this particular project he chose to put a little more focus on Sass and HTML.
 I think Graham has a slight tendency to overcomplicate things, but I think that's something that will be improved over time as Graham continues on with development.

+Nick brings a certain positivety to groups, which is really great, especially during stressful times.
+Going into this project he expressed interest in taking on his areas of weakness which were styling and css and I was really impressed by his and Graham's initiative to take that on.
+They both did a great job focusing on something they hadn't had much practice on.
+I think initially he was feeling a little bit fuzzy on Redux concept, as we all were, but really starting getting a grasp on it by the end.
+Overall, just really impressed with his curiosity and passion to take on all aspects of the project.

 ## D: Professional Skills